 Access to clean, cold drinking water is essential.
 Encourage frequent hydration, even for employees who don’t feel thirsty.
 Consider adding hydration reminders or water breaks to reduce risk.

 During peak heat hours (10 a.m. to 4 p.m.), employees performing strenuous labor should be given extra rest breaks.
-Rotate tasks or assign lighter duties in high heat periods.
+Rotate tasks or assign lighter duties during high heat periods.

 If possible, shift start times earlier in the day or rotate job responsibilities.
 Reducing exposure during the hottest part of the day helps prevent illness and burnout.